panpann2305/dms1_blog/posts/forth-blog-asm1-dev.md

 # Important things about my video

-## Key moment

-It is the opening, of course!
+## Key moment: It is the opening, of course!

 ### Combination of visual and sound